Production incentive for the audiovisual industry

 Apply for the funding via Business Finland's online services.

-- Foreign applicants must use a Finnish production coordinator company.
+- If there is no Finnish co-producer in production, foreign applicants must use a Finnish production coordinator company.

 - A Finnish production coordinator company with a business ID will fill in the application on behalf of the foreign company at the Business Finland online service.